 Accoucheur-is used in the standard by its colloquial meaning, that is, a midwife, of any gender, who is the primary birth attendant conducting the birth of the baby.

-The French meaning of the word is a male midwife or a man who assists women in birth.
+However, it is noted that this word, which is French in origin, means a male midwife or a man who assists women during or giving birth.
 The feminine version of this word is accoucheuse.